PX4/PX4-user_guide/en/dev_log/log_encryption.md

 | CONFIG_PUBLIC_KEY1           | Location of public key for keystore index 1.<br />= `{path to key1}`                                                               |

 ::: warning
-Crypto uses a lot of flash memory.
-Plenty of builds are close to their maximum capacity of flash memory.
+Crypto uses a lot of flash memory, and many builds are close to their maximum capacity.
-If you run into a build error telling you that you have gone above the maximum flash memory, you will need to disable other options in the `.px4board` file you are working on, or the `default.px4board` file.
+If you run into a build error telling you that you have gone above the maximum flash memory, you will need to disable other features in the `.px4board` file you are working on, or in the `default.px4board` file.
 Be careful not to disable something you need.

-As an example, you could disable SIH mode by setting CONFIG_MODULES_SIMULATION_SIMULATOR_SIH=n which could free up enough flash memory to allow crypto to be added.
+As an example, you could disable SIH mode by setting `CONFIG_MODULES_SIMULATION_SIMULATOR_SIH=n` which could free up enough flash memory to allow crypto to be added.
 :::

-## Adding log encryption to nuttX config
+## Adding Log Encryption to NuttX Config

 If the flight controller you are working with does not already have certain encryption settings enabled in the nuttX config, you will need to add them.
+This is done using the `kconfig` tool, which is described in [PX4 Board Configuration (Kconfig)](../hardware/porting_guide_config.md).

-If you haven't used kconfig before, you will need to add these dependencies
+To use Kconfig you will need to add these dependencies

 ```sh
 sudo apt-get install libncurses-dev flex bison openssl libssl-dev dkms libelf-dev libudev-dev libpci-dev libiberty-dev autoconf
 ```

-Now, in PX4, run the normal make command you would use to build the board you are targeting, but add "menuconfig" at the end of it.
+Now, in PX4, run the normal `make` command you would use to build the board you are targeting, but add "menuconfig" at the end of it.
 As an example:

 ```sh